 Rural communities often lack basic infrastructure and services, including access to water, basic healthcare, and schools.
 Women, who contribute to farm labor as well as managing family and household duties, often have more limited opportunities for education, land ownership, and income generation.

 Education is the cornerstone of development.
-Promoting school enrollment and attendance, as well as supporting children with school kits and bridging courses, are the main activities.
+Promoting school enrollment and attendance, as well as supporting children with school kits, bridging courses, birth certificates are the main activities.

 I hope to set an example for other women in my village, so that they can see that there’s a way for them to have financial independence and to be strong and proud.
 When I train other women, and I see the effect it has on them and their confidence and independence, it fills me with pride.
 Every woman should have the opportunity to feel that way.”